Seeking Compensation After a Ridesharing Vehicle Crash

 If the driver of that car does not have enough insurance coverage, you may be able to turn to your own policy’s uninsured/underinsured motorist coverage.

-If the Uber or Lyft driver is to blame, you should be able to file a claim against that driver’s insurance or liability insurance from the ridesharing company.
+If the Uber or Lyft driver is to blame, you should be able to file a claim against that driver’s insurance or liability insurance from the ridesharing company to potentially receive compensation after a ridesharing crash.

 Can a Crash Victim Sue a Ridesharing Company?